 Every year, analysts and the editorial board at BPM.com compose annual “What’s Next” articles with a sense of hope and the idea that this will be “THE YEAR” for the Business Process Management (BPM) market.
-This tradition has always set the bar high for both goals and expectations.

 “In 2017 we were perhaps the most enthusiastic we’ve ever been, seeing green shoots of a true digital transformation driven by BPM.
 Last year was perhaps the most exciting of my career, with nearly each week bringing new validations of the work that we in the BPM industry have dedicated years, and in many cases our entire careers bringing to life.
 2017 gave us the first BPM billionaire and top IPO of the year.” explains Nathaniel Palmer, contributing editor, BPM.com.

 Palmer provides top predictions from the industry-leading BPM experts for 2018 in this years “What’s Next” piece.
 For this article, the editors at Solutions Review have pulled just a few from his article, available here.

 From Gero Decker, Co-founder and CEO at Signavio